tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client's EncryptedExtensions apply only to the early data with which they appear.
 Servers MUST NOT use them to negotiate the rest of the handshake.
+Only those extensions explicitly designated as being included in 0-RTT Encrypted Extensions in the IANA registry can be sent in the client's EncryptedExtensions.

 Structure of this message: